Maajith9127/Maajith9127/README.md

 > Block distracting apps while you're there
 > Randomly verify your presence throughout the session
 > Trigger penalties if you leave early or fail verification

+## How I Personally Use CommitT To Improve Myself

+- Staying consistent while polishing my technical skills
+- Forcing myself to stay disciplined with fitness and getting into shape

+## Demo Video

+[ Add demo video link here ]